andersonnnunes/PlayAllMovies/README.md

 **Usage**

 Set the command ```PlayAllMovies``` as an action triggered by whatever event you desire.
 I choose to have it for the 'dblclk' action (File Type > Movies > Events > Left double-click).

+One file needs to be selected for the command to work.

 **Requeriments**